MAbdullahTrq/maintenance-app-code/README.md

   - Multiple subscription plans with different property and technician limits.
   - PayPal integration for payment processing.

+- **SMS Notifications**:
+  - Automatic SMS notifications to technicians when assigned to tasks.
+  - Powered by Twilio for reliable message delivery.
+  - Configurable and can be disabled if needed.

 ## Installation

 ### Prerequisites